Platform Settings

 Maximum File Upload Size

-To increase max file upload size up to 200MB by contacting Support.
-Any files larger than 200MB must be uploaded via SFTP or SSH Gateway.
+To increase max file upload size up to a maximum of 256MB please contact Support.
+Any files larger than 256MB must be uploaded via SFTP or SSH Gateway.

 Max File Upload Size on Multisite

-In addition to the above steps, you will also need to update the network upload size if you are using a WordPress multisite.
+In addition to reaching out to Support, you will also need to update the network upload size if you are using multisite for WordPress.

 - Login to your WordPress admin dashboard